JohnLRBrock/Goodreads-Checkout/README.md

+#Goodreads-Checkout
-Goodreads-Checkout randomly searches for books from your Goodreads "to-read" list until it reaches a page total and opens up the appropriate Pasco County Library catalogue page.
+This program randomly searches for books from your Goodreads "to-read" list until it reaches a page total and opens up the appropriate Pasco County Library catalogue page.

 Depends on Requests (http://docs.python-requests.org/en/master/) which can be installed with the command "pip install requests"